feandev/API-Postman-tests/README.md

 ## How to run

-Import test collection to your Postman :postal_horn:
+Import test collection to your Postman and run tests :postal_horn:

 ## Tests